nogibjj/int6_miniproject4/README.md

 * `githubactions`

 ## Purpose of project
-The purpose of this project is to create a python template to use for later projects.
+The purpose of this project is to use a Github actions matrix to test python code across multiple python versions and operating systems.
+This ensures that the workflow is compatible across different environments.
 The file main.py contains a simple "add" function that is tested in test_main.py.
 To make sure github actions is working properly, I use a Makefile to test various parts of my code.

+## Configurations Tested
+* Python 3.7, 3.8, 3.9, 3.11
+* OS: ubuntu-latest, windows-latest

 ## Preparation
 1. Open codespaces